Benefits of Using a Water Softener

 Soft water can make cleaning easier, help your appliances last longer and help you avoid plumbing clogs.

 Clog-Free Plumbing and Fixtures

-Soft water helps water flow easily in plumbing.
+Soft water helps water flow smoothly in plumbing.
 Hard water causes mineral coatings to build up in your pipes and fixtures.
-This can create clogs and reduced water pressure.
+This can create clogs and lower water pressure.

 Showerheads in homes with hard water can lose 75 percent of their flow rate in shorter than 18 months.
 Soft water maintains the luster and full flow for faucets and showerheads, nearly as well as the day they were added.

 Soft water is lacks minerals.
-It doesn’t create deposits in pipes or restrict water flow in fixtures.
+It doesn’t create deposits in pipes or limit water flow in fixtures.

 The mineral deposits in hard water turn into limescale when heated.
 This can coat the heating elements in your appliances, reducing life span and efficiency.